sisinflab/poldo/README.md

 # PoLDo
 A tool for exposing the deep Web in the Linked Data cloud.

-With PoLDo you can run SPARQL query over non-RDF data; in order to do this, you have to provide a mapping file for describing one or more external API services.
+With PoLDo you can run SPARQL queries over non-RDF data; in order to do this, you have to provide a mapping file for describing one or more external API services.

 PoLDo mapping file allows the designer to create a link between URIs contained in the SPARQL queries